Louis Gossett Jr. Gone Home

 It’s a baseball film.
 Once upon a time in America, enslaved people were regarded as inferior mentally.
 That’s why men who controlled baseball divided it into two.
 White players played in the League, and black players in the Negro Leagues.
 Leroy ‘Satchel’ Paige was one of the stars in such leagues.
 He was a pitcher extraordinaire.

 Louis Gossett Jr. played Satchel Paige in Don’t Look Back.
-You don’t see him when he makes the move on Lahoma Brown where she works, you see Satchel Paige.
+You don’t see him when he makes the moves on Lahoma Brown where she works, you see Satchel Paige.
 You don’t see Louis Gossett Jr. when he is on the mound pitching to Josh Gibson, you see Satchel Paige.
 You don’t see Louis Gossett Jr. when he confronts white owners about their exploitation of black baseball players.
 You see Satchel Paige.

 Film: Daddy’s Little Girls